ashrit725-beep/studio/README.md

 Because of these risks, we need a simple and reliable way to spot fake documents.
 That's what AI-NaMo is for.

+## Slide 3 - Existing Solutions

+While several identity verification solutions exist, they often fall short of being accessible and efficient for everyone.

+**Current Solutions:**

+Major players like **Onfido**, **Jumio**, and **Veriff** offer powerful identity verification platforms.
+They are trusted by large enterprises in finance, tech, and government.

+**Key Features of Existing Solutions:**

+*   **AI-Powered Analysis**: They use AI to analyze government-issued IDs, check for security features, and match the ID photo to a live selfie.
+*   **Liveness Detection**: These platforms can determine if a person is physically present during the verification process to prevent spoofing.
+*   **Global Coverage**: They support a wide range of documents from many different countries.

+**Limitations of These Solutions:**

+*   **High Cost**: These services are very expensive and are typically priced for large corporations.
+A small business, a non-profit, or an individual developer often can't afford them.
+*   **Complex Integration**: Setting up these solutions can be complicated, requiring significant technical resources and development time.
+*   **Lack of Transparency**: The pricing models are often not straightforward, and it can be hard to know what you'll actually pay.

+**The Need for a Better Tool:**

+There is a clear gap in the market for a solution that is both powerful and accessible.
+We need a tool that offers reliable, AI-driven identity verification without the high costs and complexity of enterprise-grade platforms.
+This is where **AI-NaMo** comes in—it provides a free, secure, and easy-to-use alternative for anyone who needs to verify identities with confidence.

 ## Core Features

 - **Secure User Authentication**: User registration and login with robust security measures.